-EMT Course Topic Dynamic Learning Exercises EMT Review Audio Lectures App Other Resources To access and download for free, sign up as an instructor at emtreview.com/for-instructors Each segment is like an insightful lecture.
-If you don't have this app for your class, learn more at http://bit.ly/LCReady-Audio Scene Size-up Size-up and Wellbeing Exercise (if not used during intro) Primary Assessment Patient Assessment - One Sentence Exercise Primary Assessment Audio Patient Assessment Flowchart & Video Unique Patient Signs Case Study (Article) History and Vital Signs Vital Signs Trending Exercise Secondary Assessment Medical Assessment Exercise Trauma Assessment Exercise Secondary Assessment Audio Patient Assessment Flowchart & Video Reassessment Vital Signs Trending Exercise Communication and Documentation Radio Report Exercise Social Citizenship Exercise Assessment Overview Body System Assessment Patient Assessment study cards and review questions in the EMT Review Plus App.
+EMT Course Topic EMT Review Audio Lectures App Other Resources Each segment is like an insightful lecture.
+If you don't have this app for your class, learn more at http://bit.ly/LCReady-Audio Scene Size-up Primary Assessment Primary Assessment Audio Patient Assessment Flowchart & Video Unique Patient Signs Case Study (Article) History & Vital Signs Secondary Assessment Secondary Assessment Audio Patient Assessment Flowchart & Video Reassessment Communication & Documentation Assessment Overview Patient Assessment study cards and review questions in the EMT Review Plus App .

+Scene Size-up

-Scene Size-up Scene size-up discussion (may be used individually or as an A/B in the same discussion) You are returning to the station after a call when you come upon a two-vehicle collision.
+Scene size-up discussion (may be used individually or as an A/B in the same discussion)

+You are returning to the station after a call when you come upon a two-vehicle collision.
 One of the cars is on fire.
 The flames are moving from under the hood to under the dashboard in the passenger compartment.
 There is thick smoke inside the car.
-A woman is frantic and screaming that she can't get her baby out of the This discussion is about risk.
-You will get different responses from different people about each of the two scenarios.
-Few will be truly right or wrong.
-Focus on questions like, "How could you minimize the risk to yourself while still helping?
-What do you think could happen to you?
-Could some actions make the situation worse?" car seat because the straps are stuck.
+A woman is frantic and screaming that she can't get her baby out of the car seat because the straps are stuck.
 What do you do?

 What if you were in your ambulance and came upon a domestic dispute where a man was striking a woman on a street corner?
 She was knocked to the ground and he is now kicking her?
 What would you do?
 Bystanders are screaming for you to do something.
+This discussion is about risk.
+You will get different responses from different people about each of the two scenarios.
+Few will be truly right or wrong.
+Focus on questions like, "How could you minimize the risk to yourself while still helping?
+What do you think could happen to you?
+Could some actions make the situation worse?"